-Student Store Management is a one year course in which students will apply marketing and business concepts through operation and management of the CHS student store.
-Students will learn the fundamentals necessary for owning or managing a small business.
+Course is recommended for second year marketing and leadership students interested in a career in project management or managing a small business.
+Student Store Management is a one year course in which students will apply marketing, leadership and business concepts through operations and management of the CHS Student Store, Web Store and Print and Apparel Shop.
+Student will be strongly encouraged to participate in DECA, the leadership organization for marketing students.
 Option: See Marketing Work Based Learning Program